Pre-eclampsia: Differential diagnosis

-Pre-eclampsia can mimic and be confused with many other diseases, including chronic hypertension, chronic renal disease, primary seizure disorders, gallbladder and pancreatic disease, immune or thrombotic thrombocytopenic purpura, antiphospholipid syndrome and hemolytic-uremic syndrome.
-It must be considered a possibility in any pregnant woman beyond 20 weeks of gestation.
-It is particularly difficult to diagnose when pre-existing conditions such as hypertension are present.
+Pre-eclampsia can mimic and be confused with many other diseases, including chronic hypertension, chronic renal disease, primary seizure disorders, gallbladder and pancreatic disease, immune or thrombotic thrombocytopenic purpura, antiphospholipid syndrome, and hemolytic-uremic syndrome.
+It must be considered in any pregnant woman beyond 20 weeks of gestation.
+It is difficult to diagnose when pre-existing conditions such as hypertension are present.
 Women with acute fatty liver of pregnancy may also present with elevated blood pressure and protein in the urine, but differ by the extent of liver damage.
 Other disorders that can cause high blood pressure include thyrotoxicosis, pheochromocytoma, and drug misuse.

 Prevention

 Preventive measures against pre-eclampsia have been heavily studied.
 Because the pathogenesis of pre-eclampsia is not completely understood, prevention remains a complex issue.
 Some currently accepted recommendations are:

 Diet

 Supplementation with a balanced protein and energy diet does not appear to reduce the risk of pre-eclampsia.
-Further, there is no evidence that changing salt intake has an effect.
+Further, no evidence suggests that changing salt intake has an effect.

 Supplementation with antioxidants such as vitamin C, D and E has no effect on pre-eclampsia incidence; therefore, supplementation with vitamins C, E, and D is not recommended for reducing the risk of pre-eclampsia.

 Calcium supplementation of at least 1 gram per day is recommended during pregnancy as it prevents pre-eclampsia where dietary calcium intake is low, especially for those at high risk.
-Higher selenium level is associated with lower incidence of pre-eclampsia.
+Higher selenium level is associated with a lower incidence of pre-eclampsia.
 Higher cadmium level is associated with higher incidence of pre-eclampsia.